Frequently Asked Questions

 The catch is that bonding requires a remote endpoint.
 Your Peplink router needs to build SpeedFusion tunnels to a FusionHub server or another Peplink router at a data centre.
 This is where the packets get reassembled into the correct order before being sent on to their destination.
 Without that far-end device, bonding is not possible.

 For most of our clients in broadcast, live events and maritime, bonding is the right choice because they need both the aggregate throughput and the session resilience.
 For a small office with broadband as primary and cellular as backup, hot failover (which is faster to set up and does not require a FusionHub) is often sufficient.
-We cover this in detail in our SpeedFusion bonding vs failover guide.
+We cover this in detail in our SpeedFusion bonding vs load balancing guide.

 Do I need a FusionHub?